Urgent information for visa applicants regarding novel coronavirus:

 Information about the travel restrictions

-- For frequently asked questions about visa processing during the COVID-19 pandemic, please access the Frequently Asked Questions About Visa Processing During the COVID-19 Pandemic page
+- For frequently asked questions about visa processing during the COVID-19 pandemic and National Interest Exceptions, please access the Frequently Asked Questions About Visa Processing During the COVID-19 Pandemic page

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.

 See our Directory of Visa Categories to determine which visa category might be appropriate for your purpose of travel to the United States.

 Travel to the United States on a temporary basis, including tourism, temporary employment, study and exchange.